 What this means for you is that you can have an illogical relationship to an object, situation or person.
 I like to see it as an outdated map.
 A way of living that might have been helpful in the past but maybe not so much now.
 It can lead you to act in a way that your unconscious feels is safe but is stifling your best interests.
 This way of living can keep you ‘trapped’ in a perpetual cycle of feeling safe but stifled at the same time.

 An example of this would be the fear of spiders.
 You know that the common house spider won’t hurt you but the fear grips you, you cannot think of anything else but the spider when you see one and you have get as far away as possible just in case.
 But what could happen?
 You see it as a threat, but it’s not really.

 What to do?

-- Best case: Now you have got the worst case scenario out the way, what is the best case scenario?
+Now you have got the worst-case scenario out the way, what is the best-case scenario?
 How could it go?
-The spider runs off never to be seen again, or in fact, you wouldn’t even care if you saw the spider in the first place
+The spider runs off never to be seen again.
+Alternatively, you wouldn’t even care if you saw the spider in the first place

 You can do it!
 You can recognise that these thoughts have been helping you for a while but now they are a little bit outdated.
 I am not saying you won’t have tinges of emotion come up for you when you are in these situations but learn to recognise those feelings as outdated and work on changing them.